sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/md_files/100_ddmo_pca.md

 ```

-In this example, for Random Forest, using all PCA components results in identical performance to the original data, suggesting PCA successfully preserved information for this non-linear model.
-However, using the reduced set of 3 factors from Factor Analysis led to a decrease in R-squared and an increase in MSE/RMSE compared to using the original variables.
+In this example, for Random Forest, using the reduced set of 3 factors from PCA and FA led to a decrease in R-squared and an increase in MSE/RMSE compared to using the original variables.
 This highlights that while dimensionality reduction can be beneficial, choosing too few components or factors can lead to information loss, negatively impacting predictive performance.

-#### Multicollinearity: Conclusion and Recommendation
-Multicollinearity is a common issue in regression models that can lead to unstable and difficult-to-interpret coefficients.
-Both Principal Component Analysis (PCA) and Factor Analysis (FA) are powerful techniques for addressing multicollinearity and reducing dimensionality.

-*   **PCA** is a standard method for addressing multicollinearity by transforming correlated variables into uncorrelated principal components.
-These components can be effectively used in linear regression and other models like Random Forest.
-While PCA components are not always easy to interpret directly in terms of original variables, they excel at data compression and reducing model complexity.
-*   **Factor Analysis** provides a way to simplify data by identifying underlying latent structures (factors) that explain correlations among variables.
-It also results in uncorrelated factors, making it suitable for regression problems affected by multicollinearity.
-Interpretation of factors relies on factor loadings.

-The choice between PCA and Factor Analysis depends on the specific goals: PCA for dimensionality reduction and variance explanation, FA for discovering latent constructs.
-Both are valuable tools in the data scientist's toolkit for handling complex, highly correlated datasets.

 ## Videos: Principal Component Analysis (PCA)